GeorgeBuxton/FE-Test/README.md

 ### Installing NodeJS and NPM
-Go to the npjs.org website at  https://www.npmjs.com/get-npm and install the latest stabel release for you machine.
+Go to the npjs.org website at  https://www.npmjs.com/get-npm and install the latest stable release for your machine.

-to just install NodeJS;  Go to the nodejs.org website at https://nodejs.org/en/ and install the latest stabel release for you machine.
+to just install NodeJS;  Go to the nodejs.org website at https://nodejs.org/en/ and install the latest stable release for your machine.

 ### Installing Gulp
 In the command line on a Mac type: